 Continuing Education (CE) is a requirement whereby Master Gardeners enhance THEIR education.
 It is important for Master Gardeners to stay up-to-date on the latest research and information so as to properly inform the public.
-Master Gardeners can fulfill the 10 hour annual continuing education requirement by participating in courses or activities that meet the CE definition below.
+Master Gardeners can fulfill the 10-hour annual continuing education requirement by participating in courses or activities that meet the CE definition below.
 As with volunteer hours, CE hours are reported according to their time value.
-For example, attending a 1.5 hour horticulture seminar equals 1.5 hours of CE.
+For example, attending a 1.5-hours horticulture seminar equals oneand-a-half hours of CE.

-Continuing Education - The CE event must be an organized class, workshop, seminar, lecture, webinar etc. The CE event may be taught face-to-face or online.
-Instructors may include experts from horticulture industry/association professionals (or a related industry).
+Continuing Education - The CE event must be an organized class, workshop, seminar, lecture, webinar, etc. The CE event may be taught face-to-face or online.
+Instructors may include experts from the horticulture industry/association professionals (or a related industry).
 Instructors may also include government agencies such as SDSU, Department of Agriculture or Conservation Districts.
-While the intention of continuing education is to learn from qualified instructors either online or in-person, SDSU Extension has made a few exceptions to this rule and will allow the following to count as CE time.
+While the intention of continuing education is to learn from qualified instructors either online or inperson, SDSU Extension has made a few exceptions to this rule and will allow the following to count as CE time.

-- Time spent reading horticulture-related or volunteerism-related educational materials provided by SDSU Extension Staff and Specialists (Such as Dr. Graper's iGrow Gardens Column or Dr. John Ball's Update). - Time spent researching horticulture topics in preparation for a Master Gardener presentation. - Time spent learning from other Master Gardeners who give a presentation on a particular area of horticulture in which they have expertise.
+- Time spent reading horticulture-related or volunteerism-related educational materials provided by SDSU Extension Staff and Specialists. - Time spent researching horticulture topics in preparation for a Master Gardener presentation. - Time spent learning from other Master Gardeners who give a presentation on a particular area of horticulture in which they have expertise.

 Casually reading garden magazines or conversing about soil quality with another Master Gardener does NOT count as CE time.
-Also, care must be taken to ensure that one's source of CE is reputable and provides information that is research-based, scientifically defensible, and appropriate to South Dakota's climate/conditions.
+Also, care must be taken to ensure that one's source of CE is reputable and provides information that is research-based, scientifically defensible, and appropriate to South Dakota's climate and conditions.